rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Local authorities to outline housing delivery challenges
+## Land banks undeveloped over lack of services, cttee told

 date: 2025-05-19, from: RTÉ News

-A body representing local authority managers will tell the Oireachtas Committee on Housing of the impediments that need addressing so councils can build more housing units.
+The Oireachtas Committee on Housing has heard that nearly one third of local authority land banks cannot proceed to development because they are not serviced sites.

 <br>